About Jeya Aerenson, OMD

 Vida Alternativa

-• Trauma Healing Project – Facilitate mind-body skills groups.
+• Trauma Healing Project – Facilitated mind-body skills groups.
 Weekly community style acupuncture for stress, anxiety, and depression.

 • Oaxaca Acu-Project – Developed program to teach healthcare providers acupuncture with an emphasis on PTSD.
 Including collaboration with the Global Acupuncture Project in 2016.
 In 2017 after the 8.2 earthquake, Jeya lead the disaster relief effort of Proyecto Acupuntura del Pueblo to create mobile clinics and treat communities for their PTSD.
 2011- present